eeb313-2019/Group-4-Birds/README.md

 # Introduction to the project

-- One paragraph, answering:

-- What is your project about?

-  Owing to the evident climate change, migratory birds are experiencing a rapid decline in their abundances.
-Studies on effects of climate change on Ontario migratory bird has been done and well analyzed, and we are wondering if species in the western coast show the similar trends.
+  Owing to the evident global climate change, migratory birds are experiencing a rapid decline in their abundances.
+In addition, a change in local climatic conditions (such as temperature and precipitation) may predict a shift in migration dates.
+Studies on effects of climate change on Ontario migratory birds have been done and well analyzed, and we are wondering if Western Sandpipper, a migratory species which passes through coastal British Columbia as a stopover site, show the similar trends.
+We are to plot out the abundance data of Western Sandpipper against the stopover sites' local temperature and precipitation and compare differences in migration dates on a 18-year interval to figure out the potential threats to give insights for future conservation efforts.
+All of our group members are specifically interested in bird diversity and conservation.

-- What is the goal?

-   We are to plot out some migratory bird species abundance data and compare differences in migration dates on a 20-years interval to figure out the potential threats to give insights for future conservation efforts.

-- Why are you doing it?

-  All of our group members are specifically interested in bird species and conservation.
 We understand the current anthropogenic environmental crisis and we are curious about how climate change will affect migratory birds, especially their population abundances and migration dates.